olehhrynyk/blogs-to-keep-u-up2date/README.md

 [Fast.ai](https://www.fast.ai/) - best ml / dl free course IMO, pytorch extension, various interesting topics related to data (privacy, data ethics and many more.

+# Books

+I don't like books, because depending from your context on the topic at least one-third would be useless for you.
+Here I will post books that I believe are useful for Data / Solution Architect

+[Be different](https://www.amazon.com/Be-Different-Business-Career-Success/dp/1949991741) - probably the best business book I've read in 2020.